bradtiltonnow/ccl1200-k23/guidebook.md

 # Appendix

-## Setting up your PDI for this lab
+## Setting up your PDI for this lab with Update Sets

 To learn how to request, access, and manage your Personal Developer Instance, check out [this Guide](https://developer.servicenow.com/dev.do#!/guides/sandiego/developer-program/pdi-guide/personal-developer-instance-guide-introduction).